The non-dischargeable debts, and How to Discharge Some of Them

 Only Income Taxes under 3 years old are non-dischargeable debts!

 To be dischargeable, income taxes must be 3 years old, you must have filed returns at least 2 years ago and there must be no assessments within 240 day.
 Other tolling events that may extend the waiting periods include prior bankruptcy cases, an offer in compromise and any fraud or improper efforts to delay collection.

 Bankrupting income tax debt is largely a timing issue.
 You can easily discharge the unsecured, non priority part of the tax debt.
 And you can value the liens on homes in bankruptcy to reduce the amount owed and pay taxes over time.
 In a Chapter 13 bankruptcy taxes penalties and interest on the unsecured tax debt is treated as unsecured debt.
 See the tax portion of our website for a full explanation.

-Federally Guaranteed Student Loans are at worst manageable debt and sometimes discharged
+Federally Guaranteed Student Loans are manageable only the majority are Non-dischargeable debts

 If student loans are an undue hardship the judge should allow you to discharge the debt in an adversary proceeding.
 An undue hardship is when you cannot afford food shelter clothing and medical care.
 Filing an adversary proceeding is a lot of work but if you qualify, deserving debtors earn the discharge close to 50% of the time.

 The rules for student loans changed in October 1998 and 2005.
 Bankruptcy now only allows undue hardship discharges.
 The Bankruptcy court considers 3 factors: a).
 Whether you made good faith efforts to repay (not required if you never had the money) b) Your ability to repay now and in the immediate future. c) Whether it creates hardship to your family if you repay.
 You normally need to file for the Ford income based repayment loan program prior to filing to be considered for a hardship discharge.
 Being denied is a basis for an undue hardship discharge.